JLlF-13/ManualFlow/README.md

 > [!IMPORTANT]
 >
-> The instructions down here are to open the app locally.
+> The instructions down here are to deploy the app locally.

 Now you can execute these commands: